samber/do/docs/docs/service-registration/transient-loading.md

 sidebar_position: 3
 ---

-# Transient loading - a.k.a Factory
+# Transient loading — a.k.a.
+Factory

 Transient loading is similar to lazy loading, but a new instance is provided at every invocation.
 It can be considered as a factory registry.